artnoage/AIMO2_initial/benchmarks/README.md

 - Supports group-based evaluation for solution diversity measurement
 - Implements majority voting for answer verification with configurable thresholds

+### Filtered Standard Benchmark (`filter_standard_benchmark.py`)
+A variation of the Standard Benchmark that generates multiple solutions (specifically 20 attempts) and filters the results to keep only one correct solution if there are 1, 2, or 3 correct solutions among the generated attempts.
+This is useful for creating filtered datasets for training.

 ### Programming Benchmark (`programming_benchmark.py`)
 Tests a model's ability to write Python code that solves mathematical problems.
 The code is executed to verify correctness.
 - Uses `utils.solution_utils.run_code_safely` for secure code execution in isolated environments